Don't be a victim of a healthcare scam

 • Know where to get reliable products and services

-• Medicines: Counterfeit drugs are widely available.
-You can buy packages of what appear to be medicines from websites, local grocery stores, botanicas, at swap meets, and even from street vendors.
+• Medicines: Counterfeit drugs may be packaged to look like medicines.
+They may be sold on websites, and by local grocery stores, botanicas, swap meets, and even street vendors.
 Only obtain prescription medications from a licensed pharmacist.

 • Dietary supplements, vitamins and alternative medicines: Talk to your doctor first.
 Here are some tips.